Microsoft Fabric Mirroring changes the game with Data Ingestion giving you near real-time data with a no-code framework

 On top of that, storage was expensive and took processing time to get it back to the user.

-The massive storage capacity gives you a major edge in analysis.
-The more datasets you add to the lake, the better you can train your AI and machine learning models, which means better analysis and more accurate solutions.
+The massive storage capacity gives you a significant edge in analysis.
+The more datasets you add to the lake, the better you can train your AI and machine learning models, resulting in more accurate analysis and solutions.

-That’s millions of lines of unorganized, wildly varying data read and analyzed in real-time — making it thousands of times more efficient than what came before.
+That is millions of lines of unorganized, wildly varying data read and analyzed in real-time, making it thousands of times more efficient than previous methods.

 Ensuring Accurate Data and Giving Your Business AI Solutions